dreamfactorysoftware/dreamfactory/README.md

 >php artisan serve

-#### Connecting to your own Database Server
+#### Connecting to another Database Server after initial setup

-To connect to your own Database Server...
+To connect to a different Database Server after initial setup...

 * Edit the .env file at the installation root and change the following configuration.
 > DB_DRIVER=mysql     ## Supported drivers are sqlite (default), mysql, pgsql, sqlsrv<br>